3 Tips for Your Business Instagram

 Instagram is a great platform to promote your business.
 Like with Facebook, it is quickly becoming a necessity for local businesses to have an active Instagram account.

-This may seem like a given, but I am always amazed to see really outstanding businesses making basic mistakes that are costing them reach.
-So here are 3 basic things to keep in mind before you post:
+This may seem like a given, but I am always amazed to see outstanding businesses making basic mistakes that are costing them reach.
+So here are three basic things to keep in mind before you post:

 1. Be Authentic